Eviction Process in Nevada (Ultimate Landlord Guide)

 Serving the Eviction Notice

-• Posting the written notice on the front door of the rental property in addition to mailing a copy to the tenant.
+• Posting the written eviction notice on the front door of the rental property in addition to mailing a copy to the tenant.

 Attending the Court Hearing